A question from a reader on the literal understanding of Christ's Ascension:

 We have to disentangle two things here: the physical lifting up from the earth and the going "into heaven" to sit down at the right hand of the Father.
 It is true that, in the ancient world, most persons viewed the heavens in the sky as the abode of the gods.
 Even though the Jews of the Old Testament would not have had a theology that viewed God as literally living in any one place (if they did, it would have been in the Temple, not in the sky), nevertheless there is a strong association in the Old Testament of the sky with God's dwelling, inasmuch as the all the good things God sends (rain, snow, sunlight, etc.) come from the sky, and so the sky, but also the mountaintop, are seen to be "closer" to God than the ground or the depths.
 In fact, in the Old Testament the "depths" signify distance from God (Psalm 130: De profundis clamavi ad te, Domine..)

-So, yes, we can admit that for the Israelites at least, God-heaven would have been associated with the sky, just as the depths or the deep places of the earth were associated with distance from Him.
+So, yes, we can admit that for the Israelites at least, God-heaven would have been associated with the sky, even if they knew He did not "live" there - just as the depths or the deep places of the earth were associated with distance from Him.
 And it's not unthinkable that persons would associate the sky with heaven; this is a common assumption that we still make today, even if only in a symbolic manner.

 How can I say this when it was very publicly done in front of the disciples?
-Easily - Christ's physical lifting off of the ground and going up into the air was witnessed by many, but this lifting up was not in itself the Ascension - the Ascension properly is what happened after Christ was parted from them by a cloud, when He "entered heaven" and sat down at the right hand of the Father.
-The first part of the Ascension was witnessed by many, but the Ascension itself was hidden from their sight.
+Christ's physical lifting off of the ground and going up into the air was witnessed by many, but this lifting up was not in itself the fundamental act of the Ascension; the Ascension properly is what happened after Christ was parted from them by a cloud, when He "entered heaven" and sat down at the right hand of the Father.
+The first part of the Ascension was witnessed by many, but fundamental act Ascension itself was hidden from their sight.

 When Christ physically ascended into the air, He did it because He knew that His disciples (and all persons who would later hear their preaching) would understood what He meant by this act.
 He knew that all people would understand that this act meant that He was leaving the world and returning to the Father - but we must not confuse the physical act of rising with the act if returning to the Father.
 This second act occurred hidden from human eyes, after He was taken from sight by a cloud - and we can have no inkling of what this looked like.
 He Ascended bodily into the air before men to manifest His power and demonstrate that He was leaving the world, but how He actually left the confines of this world is something mysterious and hidden that we cannot understand.